 Below you’ll find an introduction to the aforementioned cities and ports we’ll enjoy on this continuously sold-out voyage.
-And if by blog’s-end we’ve piqued your interest, swim over to Stays that Slay for a deep visual dive into the Black Swan — the private yacht we’ll indulge in for the length of our stay.
+And if by blog’s-end we’ve piqued your interest, swim over to Stays That Slay for a deep visual dive into The Rhapsody — the private yacht we’ll indulge in for the length of our stay.

 Situated in the Mediterranean Basin on the eastern shores of the Adriatic Sea, Split is the launching point of our gay Croatian cruise.
 With a population of 178,192 citizens, it is the largest Dalmatian city by far and the second-largest city in Croatia.
 The highlight of the city is the ancient Diocletian Palace, built for Emperor Diocletian at the turn of the fourth century AD.
 After taking in the city’s splendour, let loose at LGBT-welcoming Academia Ghetto Club.

 While the town of Bol oozes charm, it’s the nearby white pebble beach called Zlatni Rat (Golden Cape) that attracts most tourists.
 The shape of the beach shifts with the changes in tide, currents and wind.
 A reliable afternoon westerly wind, known as a Maestral, together with clear and somewhat cool water, make the beach a popular destination for windsurfers.